High Altitude (HA) jet information and installation for the WG carburetor

 Walbro WG-8 carburetor inside detail

-6. Change the jet (best) or temporarily modify it (not very accurate).
+6. Change the jet (best) or temporarily modify it.
 The Top 80 (small engine) HA jet is a #112.
 For HA operation of the Thor 130 (large engine), install a #128 jet.
 If the FSM is installed, the main jet can be downsized much more e.g. for larger engines, a #125 or smaller may work well.
-A #116 works well on the Thor 130.
 Downsizing the main jet lessens roughness (4 cycling) in the midrange.
-If this is done, watch the running temperature of the engine carefully.
+If this is done, watch the running temperature of the engine carefully as reducing the main jet can quickly result in overheating.

 7. Reassemble the carburetor.
 Use a felt tipped pen to mark the surface of the metering lever diaphragm with the jet size.